by Carl James | BLOOMINGTON, IN | April 22, 2017

 Once all members of your family have Microsoft accounts, they can be managed in one place.
 Furthermore they can be added simply by email to a new device.
 They can even be added by an administrator to a domain connected device.
 When they login whatever parental controls are in place on the account now apply to the new device they have logged into.

-As always, I'd love to hear you're thoughts and questions, so feel free to shoot a tweet to @jovian34 and I will gladly respond and perhaps write a blog post on a topic you suggest.
+As always, I'd love to hear you're thoughts and questions, so feel free to shoot a Noot to @jovian34 on Mastodon and I will gladly respond and perhaps write a blog post on a topic you suggest.